 Generation of an optical vortex from a helical undulator has been demonstrated at UVSOR-III.
-Recently, we newly revealed that undulator radiation with the phase structure can be generated from an elliptically polarized undulator.
-We derived the analytic expressions for the emitted electric fields were fully derived and the radiation's phase structure was found to change according to polarization.
+Recently, we newly revealed that undulator radiation with the phase structure can be generated from an elliptically polarized undulator.2) We derived the analytic expressions for the emitted electric fields were fully derived and the radiation's phase structure was found to change according to polarization.
 Average phase gradients of the undulator's radiation were measured using a double slit interferometer.
 The measured phase gradients of the first through third harmonics were compared with the calculated results.
-The results were submitted to the journal.